 $1

-Name Art (SF183) - should be a creative art exhibit that symbolizes or explains where your name came from and what it means.
-Can use any media.
+• A-130-003 Name Art (SF183) – Design a piece of art that symbolizes or explains where your name came from and what it means, using the media of your choice.

-Family History (SF183) - depicting a 4-H member’s family cultural history of the ethnic make-up of your community noting who were the first settlers, where did they come from, is there evidence of the background today (local celebrations, family celebrations, museum or educational displays, historical markers, etc.)
+• A-130-004 Family History (SF183) - Create a depiction that highlights a 4‑H member’s family cultural history or the ethnic composition of your community.
+Include details about the first settlers, their origins, and evidence of their cultural background that still exists today—such as community or family celebrations, museum exhibits, educational displays, or historical markers.”

-Biography (SF183) - about an historical figure who has made a positive impact on our society or who has made a difference in the lives of others.
+• A-130-008 Biography (SF183) – Written about a historical figure who has made a positive impact on our society or who has made a difference in the lives of others.